DataHurdler/Econ-ML/Multi-Arm Bandits/article-en.md

 ![Optimistic Initial Values (first 100)](oiv_100.png)

 Note that I set `init_val` to 0.99 since we are comparing win rates that can not exceed 1.
 The larger the initial value, the more the algorithm explores initially.
-Because `Initial Optimistic Values` was specifically designed to explore in the beginning, it can "fall behind" in reaching the best version, if ever, compared to other algorithms such as `Epsilon Greedy`.
-Note that if the best bandit is discovered early, the observed probabilities of other bandits do not converge to the true probabilities in `Initial Optimistic Values` (but would in `epsilon greedy`).
+Because `Optimistic Initial Values` was specifically designed to explore in the beginning, it can "fall behind" in reaching the best version, if ever, compared to other algorithms such as `Epsilon Greedy`.
+Note that if the best bandit is discovered early, the observed probabilities of other bandits do not converge to the true probabilities in `Optimistic Initial Values` (but would in `epsilon greedy`).
 This is a common feature of several algorithms discussed in this article.

 ## Upper Confidence Bound (UCB)